 Inside the temple there are two beautiful altars, one lower and one tucked away upstairs at the top of the building.
-The temple contains artefacts such as ancient vases, figurines of various kinds and offerings tables.
+The temple contains artifacts such as ancient vases, figurines of various kinds, and offerings tables.

 Drive Through Hai Van Pass

 This pass is actually a mountain road that will take you up and down, then around the coastline.
-Here, you will get to see some really spectacular views, making a favourite among people who travel by motorbike.
+Here, you will get to see some really spectacular views, making it popular with people who travel by motorbike.